 2. Which two appliances have the highest power requirements?
 What do these appliances have in common?
-Possibly the kettle and iron (or any other heating device): they are used to produce heat which uses a lot of electrical energy.

 Saving electricity

 Just when I am ready to run outside, my mom often makes me come back to turn my bedroom light off.

 Good for her, Jojo!
 Electricity is expensive so we should try and save electricity.